 4. Plumbing issues don’t need to be disclosed

 Buyer beware!
-Since are no requirements for a seller to disclose plumbing problems, the burden to uncover any falls on the buyer.
-The age of a home is often foreshadows future issues.
-For example, a home which is 25 years or older is more likely to have non-plastic pipes that may be deteriorated.
-Be on the lookout for potentially problematic mature trees around the home, visible root growth and cracked concrete and ask if there are any known related pipe problems.
+Because are no requirements for a seller to disclose plumbing problems, the burden to uncover any falls on the homebuyer.
+The age of a home often foreshadows future issues.
+For example, a home that is 25 years or older is more likely to have non-plastic pipes that may be deteriorating.
+Be on the lookout for potentially problematic mature trees around the home, visible root growth, and cracked concrete and ask if there are any known related pipe problems.